Codecademy/docs/content/general/concepts/abstract-factory-pattern/abstract-factory-pattern.md

 ---
-Title: 'Abstract Factory Pattern'
+Title: "Abstract Factory Pattern"
-Description: 'The abstract factory pattern relies on a common interface for multiple factories and defers instantiation logic to their concrete model classes.'
+Description: "The abstract factory pattern relies on a common interface for multiple factories and defers instantiation logic to their concrete model classes."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Interview Prep'
+  - "Interview Prep"
 Tags:
-  - 'Classes'
+  - "Classes"
-  - 'Conceptual'
+  - "Conceptual"
-  - 'Constructors'
+  - "Constructors"
-  - 'Objects'
+  - "Objects"
 CatalogContent:
-  - 'learn-java'
+  - "learn-java"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 The **abstract factory pattern** utilizes a common interface for multiple factories without defining their concrete model classes.
 It is often thought of as a factory of factory patterns where object composition is used to separate instantiation logic from application logic.